Palm Trees for Full Sun

 Besides sun, loves warmth & water.
 Best for Zones 9b-11.
 Warmest sunniest parts of 8b-9a can be tried.

-Ripe fruits can be eaten.
-Some say they're delightedly sweet with plum & banana hints. but normally they're used for animal feed.
+Very ripe fruits are edible.
+Some say they're delightedly sweet with plum & banana hints.
+But normally they're used for animal feed, rather than a savory treat for humans.

 Medium Tall Sun-Loving Palms